 The company launched the campaign to sell its low-cost razor subscriptions to men who were, in the owner's eyes, "fed up with the razor monopoly."
 They decided to get their message across in a 90-second clip:

-The video was filled with jokes, and when it launched in 2012—it went viral.
+The joke-filled video launched in 2012 and immediately went viral.
 Within 48 hours, the company received over 12,000 orders.
 Four years later, Million Dollar Shave Club sold for $1 billion.